DataDog/hiring-engineers/answers.md

 [DENSO: Kubernetes based connected vehicle platform] https://www.youtube.com/watch?v=2x7jQTBUT5w&feature=emb_logo

-In such context, The use case with Datadog would be to monitor vehicle as an edge device or trace Vehicle application between Vehicle and multi public clouds environments.
+In such context, The use case with Datadog would be to monitor vehicle as an edge device or trace Vehicle application amongst vehicles and multi-public clouds environments.

-Datadog can display service map representing how V2V (Vehicle to Vhicle) or V2C (Vehicle to Cloud) applications communicate between them and find any Vechicle in service map topology that are relevant to the poorest resources and infra (connected car itself) metrics.
+Datadog can display service map representing how V2V (vehicle to vehicle) or V2C (vehicle to cloud or everything) applications communicate between them behind the scenes and they can find any problematic Vehicle in service map topology that are relevant to the poorest resources and infrastructure (vehicle itself hosting vehicle app) metrics.